euwbah/musescore-xen-tuner/README.md

 Once ligatured accidentals are declared, it affects how the plugin parses symbols.
 As mentioned [above](#understanding-how-the-plugin-parses--reads-accidentals), accidental symbols are tested to match against ligatures first, before the primary accidentals that are part of the tuning config.

-This means that we can use ligatures to affect how the plugin reads symbols, and we can intentionally reuse the same symbols between ligature sets & accidental chains to affect how the plugin reads symbols and create an intricate layered accidental system, if need be.
+This means that we can use ligatures to affect how the plugin reads symbols, and we can create an intricate layered accidental system, if need be.

 #### Weak & important attributes on a ligature set